namankumar747/CODESOFT/README.md

 # CODESOFT

-Movie Genre Classification
+## Movie Genre Classification

-This project addresses the challenge of multi-label classification using natural language data.
-It involves building a model that takes movie plot summaries as input and predicts one or more genres such as Action, Comedy, Drama, or Sci-Fi.
-Textual features are extracted using techniques like TF-IDF or word embeddings, and classification is performed using algorithms such as Naive Bayes, Logistic Regression, or Support Vector Machines (SVM).
-The project highlights the use of NLP for understanding and classifying creative content.
+This project tackles the multi-label classification problem of predicting movie genres from plot summaries.
+The dataset contains textual descriptions of movies, which are transformed into numerical features using TF-IDF (Term Frequency–Inverse Document Frequency) vectorization.
+For classification, a Support Vector Machine (SVM) model is trained to handle the sparse and high-dimensional text features effectively.
+The model outputs one or more genres for each movie, such as Action, Comedy, Drama, etc. Evaluation metrics include micro and macro averaged Precision, Recall, and F1-Score, suitable for multi-label classification tasks.